The Strategic Imperative of Coordination

 Command, Authority, and Decision-Making

-Coordination depended not only on tactics but also on the authority structures that allowed orders to be obeyed.
-The Templar Grand Master often sat on the High Court of the Kingdom of Jerusalem, giving the order influence over military policy.
-During campaigns, a single commander (often the king or a designated constable) had overall authority.
-Templar leaders accepted this chain of command as long as it did not conflict with their papal privileges.
-This delicate balance required constant negotiation.
+Coordination depended not only on tactics but also on the authority structures that allowed orders to be obeyed across different chains of command.
+The Templar Grand Master often sat on the High Court of the Kingdom of Jerusalem, giving the order influence over military policy and strategic planning.
+During campaigns, a single commander had overall authority, and Templar leaders accepted this chain of command as long as it did not conflict with their papal privileges.
+This delicate balance required constant negotiation and mutual respect.

 Conflicts and Resolutions